-As Cole drove through town at a leisurely pace, Cassie took in the limestone buildings lining the main street, an eclectic mix of businesses.
-On the side streets Cole pointed out where the schools were, the clinics, all the things that make up a town.
+As Griffin drove through town at a leisurely pace, Cassie took in the limestone buildings lining the main street, an eclectic mix of shops and places like the feed and hardware stores.
+On the side streets Griffin pointed out where the schools were, the clinics, all the other things that make up a town.

-As they headed out on the far side of town, Cassie noticed a large nursery on the left, just out on the highway.
+As they headed out on the far side of Marble Hill, Cassie noticed a large nursery on the left, just out on the highway.
 "Do you buy any of your stuff there?
 It looks like a pretty big place."